 During his tenure with the company, R. H. Sheppard would spearhead the majority of the company’s engineering and manufacturing endeavors, which led the company through the production of diesel engines, generators, farm tractors, and ultimately power steering systems.
 Mr. Sheppard’s keen intellectual curiosity would make him a prolific inventor and the holder of more than forty patents on various diesel engine, and steering technologies and systems.

-By the time of his death in 1979, Mr. Sheppard’s son Peter had come on board as the company’s successor CEO – a title he still holds today.
-Although it’s been more than a quarter of a century since R. H. Sheppard’s passing, his spirit and memory lives on in his namesake company.
+By the time of his death in 1979, Mr. Sheppard’s son Peter had come on board as the company’s successor CEO.
+Since R. H. Sheppard’s passing, his spirit and memory lives on in his namesake company.